 4. Forecast Quota

-Forecast sales quotas are dependent on the sales that a manager and their team achieve in a particular territory.
+Forecast sales quotas depend on the sales a manager and their team achieve in a particular territory.
 Therefore, the forecast is determined by the historical performance of the sales team.
 For this reason, forecast quotas enable leaders to assess where influences on the company’s revenue exist – and how this will affect them.

 5. Combination Quota

-Combination sales quotas are a mix of strategies that are utilised during the lead up to the close of sales.
+Combination sales quotas are a mix of strategies utilized during the lead-up to closing sales.
 However, they’re also particularly popular among sales managers who want to improve a variety of skills in their sales team.

 Also read: 6 Types Of Sales Quotas That Help Sales Teams Win MORE Deals